blt/blog-troutwine-us/source/2012/01/22/wrangling_servers_introduction_and_preliminaries.html.markdown

 effort involved in that is rational given the slight nature of the hazard.
 It's unpleasant work and you'll spend a fair bit of time on it, continuously, but it can be done.
-I won't do it here and in this series I'll assume that you'll have installing the following on the base system:
+I won't do it here and in this series I'll assume that you'll have installed the following on the base system:

-    base:~# aptitude install ruby1.9.1-dev build-essential
+    base:~# aptitude install ruby1.9.1-dev build-essential libssl-dev

 To my knowledge there's no automatic alternatives system for ruby.
 Fun thing about Debian, though, is that it's: